Beyond towns, cities and nations,

 Do not speculate and store.

-All are noble suggestions,
+All noble suggestions,

-Key is to turn them into actions.
+Key is to turn into actions.

 Uncontrollable mind is the worst master,